 Along this beautiful route, you should also consider the compelling stories of human spirit and tragic sacrifice that took place there involving the Trail of Tears and the Civil War.
 Take time to stop at the Hiwassee River Heritage Center, which is also the starting point for a brief walk along a section of the Trail of Tears called “Voices from the Past,” which features significant quotes about the Cherokee Removal.

-Day 5: Tellico Plains Along Tellico River Road and Back (24-44 miles round trip)
+Day 4: Tellico Plains Along Tellico River Road and Back (24-44 miles round trip)

 Follow the Tellico River through a deep chasm on an asphalt forest service road deep into Cherokee National Forest.
 The first half is nearly entirely uphill, but it’s gradual--although it doesn’t feel so gradual on the sweeping downhill ride back.
 It’s an out and back, so you can turn around whenever you’d like.
 The full distance takes you almost to the North Carolina line.
 Whatever distance you ride, you’ll have the river as company the entire way as it tumbles down from the Smoky Mountains.
 An early highlight: Bald River Falls with an opportunity to hike.
 Turn around here, or continue to Green Cove Angler Store for snacks and a restroom break with an optional extension to the Tellico Trout Hatcher and further with a steep uphill to the North Carolina State Line .
 Return to Tellico Plains.
-Depending on your timing, Ironworks Grill will provide the perfect lunch or dinner with tables overlooking the Tellico River.
-It will also provide you with a great sense of the rich history that pervades the region.
-During the war between the States the Tellico Iron Works produced cannonballs and bullets for the Confederacy.
-In December 1863, Union General Sherman came with his troops to Tellico Plains and destroyed the works, but you can still see some of the foundation.

 Day 6: Tellico Plains to Tsali Notch Vineyard to Athens (34 miles)